mrjohnming/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone built using HTML, CSS, JS, jQuery, AJAX, and Node.
+Tweeter is a simple, single-page Twitter clone built using HTML, CSS, JS, jQuery, and AJAX.

 ## Final Product